odewahn/docker-at-oreilly/readme.md

 * Code samples that are tagged as "Executable" will be runnable in the browser

-# An Atlas to iPython Notebook conversion gem
+# An Atlas to IPython Notebook conversion gem

 <img src="images/atlas2ipynb.png">

-* The [atlas2ipynb gem](https://github.com/odewahn/atlas2ipynb) gem transform HTMLBook into iPython Notebook's JSON-based format
+* The [atlas2ipynb gem](https://github.com/odewahn/atlas2ipynb) gem transform HTMLBook into IPython Notebook's JSON-based format

-# A Dockerfile for the base image with iPython Notebooks and the atlas2ipynb toolchain pre-installed
+# A Dockerfile for the base image with IPython Notebooks and the atlas2ipynb toolchain pre-installed

 ```
 FROM ubuntu